What is the City doing?

 Where and when will community meetings for this project be held?

 Impacted HOA's and property owners along the project have been contacted.
 A community meeting was conducted on October 7, 2015 at Westlake Elementary School, and included a presentation of the project concept.
 Additional meetings were held with the City's Traffic and Transportation Commission and Bicycle Advisory Team.
 The feedback from the meeting was very positive.
+A final Community Meeting will be scheduled once the City has awarded the construction contract, prior to any work being done.

 - Concept Plans [PDF](4.02MB)